-Overview of Prepaid Wallet License
+Overview of Prepaid Wallet License or Payment Wallet

-Pre-paid instruments are issued as:
+Pre-paid bills are distributed as:

 Minimum Requirements of Payment Wallet License

-- Minimum Capital Requirement:
+Minimum Required Capital

 Benefits of Prepaid Wallet License

-Types of PPI for obtaining Payment Wallet License
+Types of PPI for Obtaining Payment Wallet License

-- Cash Loadable Small PPIs
+Cash Loadable Small PPIs

-- Cash Non-Loadable Small PPIs
+Cash Non-Loadable Small PPIs

 Full KYC PPI

-Specific Categories of PPIs
+Specific Categories of PPIs: